jaca230/teststand_daq_manual/docs/hardware_overview.md

 The Meinberg card provides GPS timestamps for data triggers.
 It is an artifact from g-2 that doesn't serve much purpose for the g-2 modified DAQ.
 However, it is still a supported trigger system for the [Master Frontend](installing_and_building.md#mastergm2).

+### Wired Connections

+#### SMA to D9 Connector

+A custom cable must be created to connect the meinberg to the signal bank.
+One end needs to end up as SMA (for the bank) while the other needs to be a 9pin D-SUB connector (for the meinberg).
+There is pinout in section 10 (page 27) of the [meinberg manual](pdfs/tcr180pex.pdf).

 ### Configuration

 See the [Meinberg manual](pdfs/tcr180pex.pdf) for detailed configuration.
+Furthermore, there are [meinberg command line tools detailed on their website](https://kb.meinbergglobal.com/kb/driver_software/command_line_tools_mbgtools).
 After the [meinberg drivers are installed and loaded](software_dependencies.md#meinberg), there should be no additional configuration to be done.

 ---